 When you apply for life insurance, your application will typically ask you if you’re a smoker.
 Life insurance companies treat smokers as high-risk policyholders, since smokers are more likely to develop health issues and pass away at a younger age.

 Your life insurance company will likely fact check your application by requiring a medical exam.
 Most (but not all) life insurance policies require you to complete this exam.
 During the medical exam, a sample of blood, saliva or urine may be taken.
 When analyzed, it can indicate whether nicotine or cotinine, a metabolite of nicotine, is in your system.
 If this evidence is found, you will likely be classified by the company as a smoker.
+If you lied on your application, you may be denied coverage or see a surcharged rate.

 Any tobacco use will typically be clear, whether from cigarettes, pipe smoking, chewing tobacco, vaping or cigars.
 The blood test should also show if your system contains THC, which indicates marijuana use.
 Any of these can indicate that you belong in the smoking category, where you’d be subject to higher premium rates.